rlg-hitsz/rlg-hitsz.github.io/_posts/2021-06-28-summer-internship-about-research-on-key-technologies-of-intelligent-unmanned-warehouse-system.md

 <img src="/blog/20210628-summer-intern.jpg" alt="" width="600" />
 </p>

 This summer, six undergraduates at the university of mechanical and electrical engineering and automation will come to the laboratory for an internship in the warehouse mobile robot project.

-The project mainly includes: 1. the development of the warehouse system scheduling software; 2.
-Multi-sensor fusion positioning of warehouse mobile robot; 3.
-The warehouse mobile robot path planning.
-Professor Li will provide technical guidance for this item.
+The project mainly includes:

+1. The development of the warehouse system scheduling software.
+2. Multi-sensor fusion localization of warehouse mobile robot.
+3. The warehouse mobile robot path planning.

+Prof. Li will provide technical guidance for this item.
 Dr. Gao will be responsible for the support and security of the project.
-The project site is located in C101, the university park of Harbin industrial university.
+The project site is located at HITsz-C101.